MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 ### Deploy a build environment and empty Main VSTS branch

 Use the LCS portal to deploy a new build environment.
 We recommend that you use a cloud-hosted environment, as there will be more options and capabilities if you have administrative rights.
-See the discussion about the different environment hosting models above.
+See the table about the different environment hosting models above in the Development tier 1 environments section.

 If you create a new project, you will also need to create a new Visual Studio Team Services (VSTS) project.
 To do this, in your VSTS account, click New project.